wodoame/bam/mindmap.md

 3. Added input validation to the `InputHandler` class.
 Some inputs such as the age and name of the customer are now validated
 4. Create custom exceptions such as `InvalidAccountException` to handle wrong inputs
 5. Add Seed data for accounts

+Random:
+Show confirmation messages only when amount is valid
+1. deposit(amount)
+2. validateDepositAmount